lucaspellegrinelli/valorant-agent-embeddings/README.md

 # VALORANT Agent Embeddings

 The goal of this project is create contextual embeddings for VALORANT agents with respect to the composition it is inserted into.

 For example, a Viper with a second controller played on Bind may have a very different play style / role from a Viper played on the same map but without a second controller.

+You could try to figure out a composition in a certain map thinking not only in what agent is missing but what role that agent needs to perform inside the map.
+For example, by using the embeddings you could figure out that your team is missing a "defensive agent" in general, not a specific agent one like Killjoy or Cypher (or even Astra if played in that manner!), so you can choose which one you prefer.

 ## How it works?